jun9/gameshell_template/readme.rst

 Install Arcade
 --------------

 Now that we have Python 3.7, we need to install the Arcade library.
-Do that with:
+We can do that with:
+Unfortunately, last GameShell OS compatible arcade library version is 1.3.7 The following step is done in the install.sh in the next step, no need any more.
 .. code-block:: bash

-    python3 -m pip install arcade
+    pip3 install arcade==1.3.7

 Clone Game
 ----------